turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - Update()  -- updates the scene and every entity and component inside the scene
 - Clear()  -- deletes every entity and component inside the scene
 - Merge()  -- moves contents from an other scene into this one

 - Entity_FindByName(string value) : int entity  -- returns an entity ID if it exists, and 0 otherwise
 - Entity_Remove(Entity entity)  -- removes an entity and deletes all its components if it exists
 - Entity_Duplicate(Entity entity) : int entity  -- duplicates all of an entity's components and creates a new entity with them.
 Returns the clone entity handle

 - Component_CreateName(Entity entity) : NameComponent result  -- attach a name component to an entity.
 The returned NameComponent is associated with the entity and can be manipulated
 - Component_CreateLayer(Entity entity) : LayerComponent result  -- attach a layer component to an entity.
 The returned LayerComponent is associated with the entity and can be manipulated
 - Component_CreateTransform(Entity entity) : TransformComponent result  -- attach a transform component to an entity.
 The returned TransformComponent is associated with the entity and can be manipulated
 - Component_CreateLight(Entity entity) : LightComponent result  -- attach a light component to an entity.
 The returned LightComponent is associated with the entity and can be manipulated

 - Component_GetName(Entity entity) : NameComponent? result  -- query the name component of the entity (if exists)
 - Component_GetLayer(Entity entity) : LayerComponent? result  -- query the layer component of the entity (if exists)
 - Component_GetTransform(Entity entity) : TransformComponent? result  -- query the transform component of the entity (if exists)
 - Component_GetCamera(Entity entity) : CameraComponent? result  -- query the camera component of the entity (if exists)
 - Component_GetAnimation(Entity entity) : AnimationComponent? result  -- query the animation component of the entity (if exists)
+- Component_GetMaterial(Entity entity) : MaterialComponent? result  -- query the animation component of the entity (if exists)
+- Component_GetEmitter(Entity entity) : EmitterComponent? result  -- query the animation component of the entity (if exists)
+- Component_GetLight(Entity entity) : LightComponent? result  -- query the animation component of the entity (if exists)

+- Component_GetNameArray() : NameComponent[] result  -- returns the array of all components of this type
+- Component_GetLayerArray() : LayerComponent[] result  -- returns the array of all components of this type
+- Component_GetTransformArray() : TransformComponent[] result  -- returns the array of all components of this type
+- Component_GetCameraArray() : CameraComponent[] result  -- returns the array of all components of this type
+- Component_GetAnimationArray() : AnimationComponent[] result  -- returns the array of all components of this type
+- Component_GetMaterialArray() : MaterialComponent[] result  -- returns the array of all components of this type
+- Component_GetEmitterArray() : EmitterComponent[] result  -- returns the array of all components of this type
+- Component_GetLightArray() : LightComponent[] result  -- returns the array of all components of this type

+- Entity_GetNameArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetLayerArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetTransformArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetCameraArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetAnimationArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetMaterialArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetEmitterArray() : Entity[] result  -- returns the array of all entities that have this component type
+- Entity_GetLightArray() : Entity[] result  -- returns the array of all entities that have this component type

 - Component_Attach(Entity entity,parent)  -- attaches entity to parent (adds a hierarchy component to entity).
 From now on, entity will inherit certain properties from parent, such as transform (entity will move with parent) or layer (entity's layer will be a sublayer of parent's layer)
 - Component_Detach(Entity entity)  -- detaches entity from parent (if hierarchycomponent exists for it).
 Restores entity's original layer, and applies current transformation to entity
 - Component_DetachChildren(Entity parent)  -- detaches all children from parent, as if calling Component_Detach for all of its children